lukeoleson/example--react--login_page/README.md

 * Don't forget to add prefixing to your production pipeline.
 * Double check that you hit all your alt tags and other html/css style guidelines
 * Check caniuse for any HTML5, CSS3, ES6 stuff you use.
+* Download the icons you want so you don't have to use the CDN

 ## If you have extra time
 * Think about making a favicon with the 'alfred' logo from the ad.